Holding an Event

 You can search our facilities below to find a location for your event and then refer to the information below to complete any required applications.

-How do I apply to hold an event?
+How do I apply to hold a larger event?

 Depending on the size and scope of your event, you may not even need to complete a development application (DA).
 Complete and submit the relevant form below at least four months before your event.
 A council representative will contact you to advise whether a DA is required.